About Made in India :

 Massages, mind-expanding discourses and lectures are being given.

-Even the Dalai Lama beamed all the way as he joined
+Even the Dalai Lama beamed all the way as he joined the superstars

-in the colorful parade of floats.
+of Spiritual Thinking in the colorful parade of floats.
 It's all just too

 much to share with you here.
 Go visit the wiki page if you can.